Project Layout

 Namespace: App\Controller

 Controllers act as the glue binding your models and views together.
 They handle incoming requests and determine the appropriate response.
-For example, App\Controller\Main corresponds to app/controllers/Main.php.
+For example, App\Controller\Main corresponds to app/Controllers/Main.php.
 See Controllers.

 events directory